-Missed Quizzes: If you miss a quiz, you must provide valid documentation in order to make up the quiz.
+Missed Quizzes: You take the quizzes during class time on the dates indicated on the syllabus.
+If you miss a quiz, you must provide valid documentation in order to make up the quiz.
 Deemed excused, including university-sponsored events such as athletics and band, (documented) illness, and religious holidays will be eligible for arrangements such as making up work/exams.
-When you know ahead of time that you will miss class (such as for a university-sponsored event, religious holiday, or scheduled health event), you must contact the instructor ahead of time and make arrangements for making up any missed work/exams (exception: sudden emergencies or illnesses).
-If you feel you have different valid excuse for needing to make up an exam, please speak to your instructor.
+When you know ahead of time that you will miss class (such as for a university-sponsored event, religious holiday, or scheduled health event), you must contact the instructor ahead of time and make arrangements for making up any missed work/quizzes (exception: sudden emergencies or illnesses).
+If you feel you have a different, yet valid excuse for making make up a quiz, (such as a personal hardship), please speak to your instructor.
 These requests will be considered on a case-by-case basis and will require documentation.

-Having more than one exam scheduled on the day of our quizzes is not a valid excuse for missing a quiz or requesting an extension.
-You know our quiz dates on the first day on class, and it is expected that you plan and study accordingly.
+Having more than one exam scheduled on the day of our quizzes is not a valid excuse for missing an exam or requesting an extension or make-up date.
+You know the quiz dates on the first day of class, and it is expected that you plan and study accordingly.

-Late Essays: Late essays are penalized 10% for each calendar day.
+Late Essays: Late essays (WRP/Analysis) are penalized 10% for each calendar day.
+Late points are pro-rated by the hour.
 If you have a documented reason that you feel should waive late points, please contact your instructor to discuss this matter as soon as possible, preferably before the due date.
 These requests will be considered on a case-by-case basis.
-Optional rewrites of essays are not accepted late due to time constraints.
+Late optional rewrites of essays are not accepted due to time constraints.